3Dpass/counterstake-bridge/README.md

 If the the bot's account, set up in the configuration, matches a Liquidity Pool manager's address, the bot will automatically detect it and switch to the Pooled mode to start using the pool's funds via the assistant contract ABI.

-### Individual mode
+### Solo mode

-Setup the your own account in the bot configuration to operate in Individual mode.
-The bot will use the STAKE ASSETS directly from the account balance.
+Setup the your own account in the bot configuration to operate in Solo mode.
+The bot will use both the STAKE ASSET and TRANSFER ASSET directly from the account balance.

 For example: